seanryder264/ELEC50002-Communications/4-Binary_Phase_Shift_Keying_(BPSK)_Via_USRP/README.md

 - Compare the main lobe bandwidth and the spectral roll-off for root-raised-cosine pulses versus rectangular pulses.

+In the frequency domain, **root-raised-cosine (RRC) pulses** and **rectangular pulses** differ in two key ways:

+1. **Main Lobe Bandwidth** – RRC pulses concentrate energy in a slightly narrower central lobe,
+   while rectangular pulses spread energy more broadly, resulting in a wider main lobe.

+2. **Spectral Roll-Off** – RRC pulses decay more steeply in frequency, reducing side lobes and
+   minimizing interference.
+Rectangular pulses, following a $\frac{\sin x}{x}$ pattern, decay more
+   slowly, producing taller and more extended side lobes.

+In short, **RRC filtering** keeps the signal more contained within its bandwidth and suppresses side lobes,
+whereas **rectangular pulses** lead to a broader spectrum with stronger side lobes.

 ---

 ## Exercise 2: BPSK Receiver